ApryseSDK/pdftron-react-native/README.md

 ```

 ##### exportAnnotations
-To extract XFDF from the current document.
+Extract XFDF from the current document.

 Parameters: